 - Inspect the diaphragm for any tears or damage.
 Even minor damage can prevent the diaphragm from stopping the flow of water.

 - Inspect the inside of the valve for small rocks or sand that may be obstructing the seal of the diaphragm.

-- Reinstall the diaphragm if it looks to be in good condition, or replace it if it is damaged.
+- If it looks to be in good condition, reinstall the diaphragm.
+If it is damaged, replace it with a new one.
 Be sure to position the diaphragm in the same way as it was before, taking special care to align the diaphragm openings with the screw holes in the valve body.

 - Position the spring and bonnet back into place.

 - Reinstall the solenoid by twisting it back on clockwise until it is hand-tight or it clicks into place.

 - Turn the water supply back on—slowly at first so the pressure doesn’t damage the valve—and test the valve for leaks.
 Confirm that the valve turns on and off properly.